fibo/fibo.github.io/_posts/2021-01-21-setup-google-workspace-email-group.md

 ---
-title: How to setup Google Workspace group to send and recieve email
+title: How to setup Google Workspace group to send and receive email
 tags:
   - Google
   - Marketing
 description: >
-    Follow these complete instructions to create a group Google Workspace to send and recieve email.
+    Follow these complete instructions to create a group Google Workspace to send and receive email.
 ---

 ## Goal

 I have two user emails created on my *Google Workspace*, for example *bob@my-company.com* and *alice@my-company.com*.
 Both are in the *administration@my-company.com* group.
-We are going to achieve that they can recieve and reply to emails as *administration@my-company.com*
+We are going to achieve that they can receive and reply to emails as *administration@my-company.com*

 ## Instructions

 Login to [Admin console](https://admin.google.com).
 Go to *Groups* and create a group email, for example, *Administration* with email *administration@my-company.com*, then add the users.

-In order to be able to recieve emails from outside, for example when you register on a website, make sure to check the *External* flag in the **Publish posts** row.
+In order to be able to receive emails from outside, for example when you register on a website, make sure to check the *External* flag in the **Publish posts** row.

 ![Extenal can publish posts](/images{{ page.id }}/external-can-publish-posts.png)